-I created this Healthy Disneyland food guide because finding healthy food at Disneyland shouldn’t be hard.
-I want to give you better advice than packing healthy food from home or suggesting you go back to your hotel fridge every time you need to refuel.
+We know theme parks don’t scream healthy eating, but I created this Healthy Disneyland food guide because you deserve better advice than packing healthy food from home or going back to your hotel fridge every time you need to refuel.
+Healthy food at Disneyland shouldn’t be hard.
+And when everyone else is indulging, having something you’ll actually want to eat is key

 While “healthy” has different definitions for everyone, I want anyone who is looking to stay on track to be able to enjoy their Disneyland trip without living solely off of apples and bananas.